raaz-crypto/raaz/mans/raaz.1.md

 Raaz is a cryptographic library for the Haskell programming language.
 One of the important design goal is to use the type system of Haskell to catch various bugs like buffer overflows and timing attacks at compile time.
-Thus, Raaz is meant to be used as cryptographic library for applications written in Haskell.
+Therefore, raaz is meant to be used as cryptographic library for applications written in Haskell.

-Nonetheless, we expose some of the implemented primitives using the program **raaz** for use in shell scripts.
+As part of the library, we expose an *application program* (also called **raaz**) which expose some of the implemented primitives in the library.
+This man page is about the program **raaz**.

-# OPTIONS AND SUB-COMMANDS
+# OPTIONS

-The program **raaz** exposes the cryptographic primitives as sub-commands.
-With no sub-commands **raaz** understands the following options

 **-h**, **--help**
 :    Display help message.
 This option is supported by sub-commands as well